 Want to Take Better Photos?
 This is How I Do It #5

 Good photo opportunities can be missed or messed up because of poor lighting.
-Using outdoor flash to illuminate your photos can make them far more effective.
+Using outdoor flash, photography becomes more effective and interesting.

 Poi Sang Long Festival

 Once a year in Northern Thailand the Thai Yai people hold their Poi Sang Long festival.
 Considered a right of passage ceremony for boys usually between the ages of 7 and 14.
 They will enter the Buddhist monastic life for a time.

 The boys have their heads shaved and apply powder to their faces.
 They dress in ornate clothing and jewelry in preparation for a trip to the shrine.
 They are paraded there on the shoulders of male members of their families.